a2a-2018/a2a-2018/_posts/2018-04-16-Usability-Review.md

 *Severity*: Medium

-*Explanation*
-Although the fear of having fake or joke events created by individuals is legitimate, we still want to be able to provide the ability to create events for individuals for the cases of individual shows, solo showcases, recitals, etc. However, it is a good concept to have the ability to create groups in a2a, so we have added that workflow into a2a.
+*Explanation*: Although the fear of having fake or joke events created by individuals is legitimate, we still want to be able to provide the ability to create events for individuals for the cases of individual shows, solo showcases, recitals, etc. However, it is a good concept to have the ability to create groups in a2a, so we have added that workflow into a2a.

 **Incident 4**